HCL-TECH-SOFTWARE/dx-compose-doc/docs/index.md

     ---

-    The DX Help Center contains a section for tutorials and how-to guides to help you use DX.
+    Go here for tutorials and how-to guides to help you use DX.

     ---